leiDnedyA/ice-reporter/README.md

 - **Geolocation**: Requires user permission and HTTPS in production
 - **Image/Video Hosting**: Users must host media on external services (Imgur, YouTube, etc.)

+## Customization Options

+### Adding County Boundaries
+To add county or regional boundaries:

+1. Obtain GeoJSON data for your region
+2. Set `showCountyBoundary: true` in APP_CONFIG
+3. Add your GeoJSON data to the `countyBoundary` property

+### Customizing Map Style
+The map uses OpenStreetMap tiles by default.
+You can customize the map style by modifying the tile layer URL in `MapComponent.tsx`.

+### Adding Custom Features
+The modular design makes it easy to add:
+- Custom marker icons
+- Different map layers
+- Additional form fields
+- Filtering and search functionality

 ## Future Enhancements

 - **Backend Integration**: Database storage for persistent reports